Days pass into the weak, loveless nights. The moon blinks.

 The butcher, the baker, the candlestick-maker, all of them sneer.

 How unmerciful, this cycle, this God to whom he does not complain.

 If lack of mercy is just, may he not know why?
 Time blinks.

 Thinking causes pain.
-Only painting connects him; links.
+Only painting connects him, he links.

-He accepts pain and art, as gifts, choosing not to reciprocate.
+He accepts art and the pain, as gifts, choosing not to reciprocate.

 He chases mice.
 The cheese plate falls with a loud concussion.

-He rubs his gnarled hands across his lids, maintaining the link.
+He rubs his gnarled hands across his lids.
+He maintains the link.

 How?
 Why?
-But, the mice eating his cheese sneer.
+But, the mice eating his cheese only sneer.

 The sunflowers shimmer and wiggle in their vase, as he blinks.